ks003-sun/ShashtyaAI-FullStack/README.md

-# Shastya AI Backend
+# Shastya AI

 ## Overview

-Shastya AI is an intelligent healthcare backend system designed to monitor patient vitals, analyze trends, and generate actionable clinical insights in real time.
+Shastya AI is an intelligent healthcare system designed to monitor patient vitals, analyze trends, and generate actionable clinical insights in real time.
 The system integrates advanced machine learning models with a structured data pipeline to support proactive and preventive healthcare.

 ---